mobilecoinfoundation/mcips/text/0055-nested-multi-sigs.md

 # Summary
 [summary]: #summary

-We currently require multi-signatures for authorizing `MintConfigTx` and `MintTx` transactions.
-At the moment, each multi-signature is defined as requiring M-of-N signatures.
+We currently require multiple signatures from a signer set for authorizing `MintConfigTx` and `MintTx` transactions.
+At the moment, each signer set is defined as requiring M-of-N signatures from a list of potential signers.
 Each signer is identified by their Ed25519 public key.
 We would like to evolve this such that each member of a signer set can either be an individual Ed25519 public key, or another signer set.

 # Motivation
 [motivation]: #motivation

-Allowing each signer in a multi-signature to either be an individual key or it's own multi-signature allows us to better represent the real world signature hierarchy that we would like to use for minting and minting configurations.
+Allowing each member in a signer set to either be an individual key or it's own signer set allows us to better represent the real world signature hierarchy that we would like to use for minting and minting configurations.

 For example, when specifying the required signers for some arbitrary token, we might say that we want two entities to authorize a minting transaction:
 1. The MobileCoin foundation